What is a vertical garden?

 - Strawberries

-First, you can get our garden sets for your vertical garden in four different colors – white, gray, anthracite, and brown.
-This alone offers a wide range of design possibilities.
+For one thing, our vertical garden sets are available in four different colours – white, grey, anthracite and brown.
+That alone gives you a wide range of design options.

 Ratgeber rund ums Haus